 Roddy Doyle—I’ve been a fan since the first of the Barrytown Trilogy, The Commitments (1987).
 Who could resist the idea of a Dublin soul band?
-The three novels about the large and erratic Rabbitte clan are hilarious and touching, mostly because they are.
-Doyle invents fabulous characters, and my personal favorite is Henry Smart, the starring attraction of A Star Called Henry (1999) and Oh, Play That Thing!
-(2004).
+The four novels about the large and erratic Rabbitte clan are hilarious and touching, mostly because they family members are.
+Doyle invents fabulous characters, and my personal favorite is Henry Smart, the starring attraction of A Star Called Henry (1999), Oh, Play That Thing!
+(2004), and The Dead Republic (2010).
 A brilliant creation with a wonderful narrative voice, Henry allows Doyle to explore both Irish history, especially the birth pains of the creation of the Free State, and Irish-American history, when the character is forced to cross the water in order to save his life.

 Edward P. Jones—The Known World (2003) won both the National Book Award and the Pulitzer Prize for its depiction of the complexities of slavery, including but not limited to the phenomenon of slave-owning free blacks.
 It’s a powerful and harrowing book, worthy of every accolade it received.

 Seamus Heaney—District and Circle (2006).
 Hang around me for a while and you’ll probably get sick of hearing about Heaney.
-Forty years after his first book of poetry, he continues to grow and change and yet stay remarkably consistent.
-No one writes better English lines.
+Forty years after his first book of poetry, he continued right up until his death to grow and change and yet stay remarkably consistent.
+No one ever wrote better English lines.